TACC/Lmod/docs/source/310_settarg.rst

 TARG_MACH:
-    This is the machine architecture along with the cpu family and model number in two hex numbers when on Linux system that has the psuedo file /proc/cpuinfo.
+    This is the machine architecture along with the cpu family and model number in two hex numbers when on Linux system that has the pseudo file /proc/cpuinfo.
 The architecture is what is reported by "uname -m"

 TARG_COMPILER:
-   The name of the compiler and version writen as <compiler>/<version>
+   The name of the compiler and version written as <compiler>/<version>

 TARG_COMPILER_FAMILY:
    The name of the compiler without the version.

 TARG_MPI:
-   The name of the mpi module and version writen as <mpi>/<version>
+   The name of the mpi module and version writ-en as <mpi>/<version>

 TARG_MPI_FAMILY:
    The name of the mpi module without the version.